osmandapp/web/main/docs/user/personal/tracks.md

 - **Refresh**.
 Allows you to update the track list.
 - **Edit filter**.
 You can change the track filter settings for the current Smart folder.
 - [**Export**](../personal/import-export.md).
 You will go to *Menu → Settings → Actions* tab, where you can export all tracks from the folder.
-- **Delete folde**.
+- **Delete folder**.
 You can only delete the Smart folder, not the tracks.
 A warning message will appear on the display.
 The deletion will be irreversible.

 ### Internal folder menu